securefederatedai/openfl/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Citation](https://img.shields.io/badge/cite-citation-blue)](https://arxiv.org/abs/2105.06413)

 OpenFL is a Python 3 framework for Federated Learning.
 OpenFL is designed to be a _flexible_, _extensible_ and _easily learnable_ tool for data scientists.
-OpenFL was developed by Intel Labs and Intel Internet of Things Group.
+OpenFL is developed by Intel Internet of Things Group (IOTG) and Intel Labs.

 ## Installation